 UniTube is Huddersfield University’s video streaming and lecture capture service.

-You can upload your own videos to it and also record free-to-air TV and Radio broadcasts, or capture lectures given in specific lecture rooms across teh campus Your students can then access the videos from UniTube directly, or through links that you embed within UniLearn.
+You can upload your own videos to it, record free-to-air TV and Radio broadcasts, or capture lectures given in specific lecture rooms across the campus your students can then access the videos from UniTube directly or through links that you embed within UniLearn.

-UniTube offers security that is not afforded by other video streaming services such as YouTube or Vimeo as students and staff alike need to log-on using their university logon and password in order to view the videos.
-This allows you to keep tight control of your videos and ensure that they are only being accesses by authorised viewers, you can set who can access your video such as only allow staff to watch it or anyone who is on campus.
+UniTube offers security that is not afforded by other video streaming services such as YouTube or Vimeo as students and staff alike need to log-on using their university logon and password in order to view the videos, this allows you to keep tight control of your videos and ensure that they are only being accessed by authorised viewers, you can set who can access your video such as only allow staff to watch it or anyone who is on campus.

 Have a look on the Staff Development Home Page to see the latest schedule.